thesimonho/kanagawa-paper.nvim/README.md

 Themes can be changed in a couple of ways:

 - Using the `background` option:
   If using `kanagawa-paper`, any change to the value of `vim.o.background` will select the corresponding light or dark theme.
-If this is unset, the theme will default to the dark theme 'ink'.
+If this is unset, the theme will default to the dark theme `ink`.
 - Loading the color scheme directly with:

 Vim: